Colombia's San Andres island offers visitors turquoise waters, sandy beaches, and boatloads of beach bars.

 - Golf cart rental: $50

-You could stay a few more nights, and the average price per day would come down.
+You could stay a few more nights, and the average daily price would decrease.
 Not bad for a Caribbean getaway!

 Things to Do in San Andres